School of Humanities

 Contact hours: 20

-Please send in your application until March, 15th, 2024 to Thomas Wagner (twagner[at]uni-wuppertal.de).
+Please send in your application until August, 10th, 2026 to Silas Klein Cardoso (silas[at]fuv.edu.br) or to Thomas Wagner (twagner[at]uni-wuppertal.de).
 We will accept a maximum of 20 participants.